-The review structure set out under the Law envisages a particularly tight time frame within which the government is required to carry out its assessment (in some cases, it is likely that 15 business days will not be sufficient).
-Therefore, it cannot be ruled out that the government may elect to suspend the transaction in the event that, upon expiry of the review deadline, it has not completed its review or collected sufficient information to conclude that no prejudicial consequence may arise from the proposed transaction.
+The review structure originally set out under the Law envisaged a particularly tight time frame (15 business days) within which the government was required to carry out its assessment.
+Therefore, it could not be ruled out that the government could elect to suspend (for just 10 additional business days) the transaction in the event that, upon expiry of the review deadline, it had not completed its review or collected sufficient information to conclude that no prejudicial consequence could arise from the proposed transaction.
 As noted in Section IV, should the government fail to exercise its rights within the statutory time frame, the relevant investment may be legitimately implemented.

-In light of the above, as well as in consideration of standard practice, it seems advisable to approach the government informally prior to submitting an application triggering the start of the review procedure.
-Prior informal talks may help the government become acquainted with the proposed transaction and suggest possible amendments that would allow the transaction to be cleared swiftly.
+The 2019 Decrees addressed this issue by extending the review deadline to 45 days (which could be suspended for 30 days) and clarifying that, in case the initial notification is incomplete, the term starts on the date of submission of the missing information or documents; however, in consideration of standard practice, it still seems advisable to approach the government informally prior to submitting an application triggering the start of the review procedure.
+Prior informal talks may also help the government become acquainted with the proposed transaction and suggest possible amendments that would allow the transaction to be cleared swiftly.